DataKinds/cherchord/README.md

   -p,--print-n FINGERINGS  How many fingerings to print? (default: 10000) -i,--instrument INSTRUMENT
                            What instrument to show chord diagrams for?
-Valid instruments are: guitar, ukulele, or a
-                           comma-delimited list of notes followed by numbers.
+Valid instruments are: guitar, ukulele, mandolin, or a comma-delimited list of notes followed by numbers.
                            Example: a guitar can be defined as E16,A16,D16,G16,B16,E16. (default: [E16,A16,D16,G16,B16,E16])